GAMBRILL STATE PARK

 The Rock Run area offers a cozy family-style campground, a picnic area and a small pond for fishing.
 Gambrill State Park offers an accessible comfort station and campground building.

-Trails & Trail Maps: Gambrill has over 16 miles of trails for hiking, mountain biking and horseback riding.
+Trails & Trail Maps: Gambrill has over 16 miles of trails for hiking, and mountain biking.
 Many of the trails feature great views.
 Due to the rocky terrain and steep hills, most of the trails are rated moderate to difficult.
 However, the White Oak Trail is an easy one-mile loop trail, which makes it a good choice for families with small children.

 Picnicking and Picnic Shelters: Picnic tables, grills, restrooms, and playground facilities are available at Gambrill State Park.
 The High Knob area also offers three rustic log picnic shelters, available for rent from April through October.
 Reservations must be made ahead of time.